 What to Expect at Your Provider's Office

 If you have symptoms of MD, you should see your health care provider.
-Diagnosis depends on sophisticated testing, such as lab tests, imaging, muscle biopsy, and other procedures.
+Diagnosis depends on sophisticated testing, such as:

-The goal of a treatment plan is to maintain the person's optimal physical and emotional health by preventing joint and spinal deformities.
-This prolongs the ability to walk for as long as possible.
-Assisted breathing is introduced as needed, and lifelong physiotherapy is necessary.
-Orthopedic devices may be needed for support.
+The goal of treatment is to maintain the person's optimal physical and emotional health by preventing joint and spinal deformities.
+This prolongs the ability to walk.
+Doctors may introduce assisted breathing as needed, and lifelong physiotherapy is necessary.
+You may need orthopedic devices may be needed for support.
 Hydrotherapy, such as continuous tub baths, may help maintain a full range of joint motion.
 Physical, occupational, respiratory, and speech therapy may also help patients manage the symptoms of MD.
 Some clinicians recommend submaximum aerobic exercise, especially in the early course of the disease.

 Your health care provider may prescribe the following medications: